 - Tomatoes : to be honest tomatoes aren’t always easy to grow for beginners as they are vulnerable to blight but they are a joy.
 For beginners I recommend growing tomatoes in pots.

-- Keep Planting : peas, turnips, spring greens, carrots, chives
+- Keep Planting : peas, turnips, carrots, chives, spring greens.

 Late March Herbs & Flowers

 - Oregano : an incredibly useful and healthy kitchen herb – an antibiotic and antihistamine good for everything from sinus relief to UTI and worms!! – oregano repels cabbage whites and mosquitos.
-There are helpful tips here on growing oregano for beginners.
+There are detailed tips here on how to grow oregano easily from cuttings & seeds

-- Parsley : a handy anti-oxidant herb for us, parsley can help to protect your tomatoes and spring greens from various pests.
-There are tips here on how to grow parsley.
+- Parsley : a handy anti-oxidant herb for us, parsley can help protect all sorts of fruit and vegetables including peas and spring greens from pests by attracting predators.
+There are tips here on how to grow parsley quickly from cuttings & seeds..

 - Nasturtiums : nasturtiums are a super useful and cheerful companion plant in the vegetable garden that attract pollinators, repel pests and act as a trap crop to stop pests eating your vegetables.
 There are tips here on how to grow nasturtiums.